 Community Feedback About Rayful Edmond Resentencing

-Over the next several weeks, the Office of the Attorney General (OAG) will invite District residents to share their views about whether or not a federal judge should reduce Rayful Edmond’s life sentence without parole.
-OAG will then share the public’s views with the court.
+The Office of the Attorney General (OAG) invited District residents to share their views about whether or not a federal judge should reduce Rayful Edmond’s life sentence without parole.
+OAG will share the public’s views with the court in August, 2019.
 OAG is making sure District residents and the community have a voice in this process.

 How can I provide feedback about the case to OAG?